* Intel climbs in premarket on earnings, outlook

 * Futures up: Dow 65 pts, S&P 9 pts, Nasdaq 26.50 pts

 NEW YORK, July 16 U.S. stock index futures rose

-* Also supporting early gains was chipmaker Intel,
+* Also supporting gains was chipmaker Intel, which

 premarket after the second-largest U.S. bank by assets reported